 In 2010, the Company acquired by staking a 100% interest in certain Alaska State mineral claims located in the Fairbanks District of Alaska, USA.
+Further mineral claims were staked in 2012 and 2013.

-In May 2012, the Company entered into an option agreement (the "Agreement") with Liberty Gold Corp. ("Liberty").
-Under the terms of the Agreement, Liberty could earn a 60% interest in the McCord Gold Property by incurring US\$600,000 in exploration expenditures and making US\$85,000 (US\$35,000 received) in cash payments to the Company over three years.
-Liberty failed to make its US\$20,000 payment due on December 31, 2013.
-Subsequent to year end, the Company issued a default notice and the Company has now assumed full ownership interest of the McCord Property.
-Refer to note 10.
+The Company entered into an option agreement dated as of April 20, 2012 (the "McCord Gold Agreement") with Liberty Gold Corp. ("Liberty").
+Under the terms of the McCord Gold Agreement, Liberty could earn a 60% interest in the McCord Gold Property by incurring US\$600,000 in exploration expenditures and making US\$85,000 (US\$35,000 received) in cash payments to the Company over three years.
+Liberty did not make its US\$20,000 payment due on December 31, 2013 and failed to respond to a default notice issued in January 2014.
+The Company has therefore re-assumed a 100% ownership interest of the McCord Gold Property.